drmanhatin/drmanhatin.github.io/_posts/2020-12-12-using-customvision-to-recognize-chess-pieces.md

 Next step is to take pictures of your chess pieces.
 In order to be as efficient as possible, take pictures keeping the following things in mind:

 * Take photos from many different angles
+* Aim to achieve an even distribution of tags, e.g. 100 tags of a rook, 100 tags of a bishop, 100x tags of a queen etc.
 * Take photos in consistent lighting (e.g. if you need to recognize the chess pieces in daytime light, feed the CustomVision model images of chess pieces in daytime light)
 * Label photos accurately, draw the bounding boxes as close to the pieces as possible